 What To Do If You Are Involved In A Car Accident

 Being involved in an accident can be distressing, and even if you are not injured the shock alone can leave you reeling.
 In that situation, it can be difficult to gather your thoughts and respond in the appropriate and lawful manner.
-If you are not sure of your obligations following a collision, take a look at our list below.
+If you are not sure of your obligations following a collision, take a look at our quick list below.
 We have detailed the steps you should take in the unfortunate event of you being involved an accident.

 2. Take a few deep breaths to steady yourself.
 No matter how small the collision, you will be in shock.
 Try to remain calm and take a moment to compose yourself.